Advanced Endoscopy Techniques

 Your doctor may recommend an advanced endoscopy (AE) procedure to help diagnose or treat a problem in your digestive tract.
 There are many benefits to getting an advanced endoscopic procedure instead of undergoing invasive surgery, it requires a shorter recovery and less time under anesthesia.

-University Health in partnership with UT Health San Antonio offers a premiere endoscopy program that performs more leading-edge endoscopic procedures than any other medical facility in South Texas.
+University Health offers a premiere endoscopy program that performs more leading-edge endoscopic procedures than any other medical facility in South Texas.
 Through our therapeutic advanced endoscopy services, we’re able to diagnose and treat GI disorders for hundreds of children and adults.

 Innovative Therapeutic Endoscopy by Fellowship-Trained Physicians